Thyroid

 14. What is a goiter?

-• A goiter is an enlargement of the thyroid gland, often caused by iodine deficiency, autoimmune diseases, or other thyroid disorders.
-It can lead to visible swelling in the neck.
+A goiter is an enlargement of the thyroid gland, often caused by iodine deficiency or autoimmune conditions, leading to visible neck swelling.

 15. How often should I get tested for thyroid function?

-16. Is there a connection between thyroid problems and weight gain or loss?
+16. Is there a connection between thyroid problems and weight changes?

-• Yes, thyroid disorders, particularly hypothyroidism, can cause mood changes, including depression, irritability, and anxiety.
-Hyperthyroidism can also lead to anxiety and nervousness.
+Yes.
+Hypothyroidism can cause depression, irritability, and low energy, while hyperthyroidism may lead to anxiety and nervousness.

-19. Are there any foods I should avoid if I have thyroid problems?
+19. Are there foods to avoid with thyroid disorders?